Do you have a four legged playground bully?

-What is a dog bully?
+Is your Chihuahua a bully at the dog park or with other four legged family members?
 A dog bully is a little like the bully on the kindergarten playground.
 He wants to play with the other children and wants to be liked, but hasn’t learned the proper play protocol.
 Dogs can be the same way.
-They may be overly zealous in their attempts to play, knock others around, chase them mercilessly, or growl or posture (dogs, not kindergarteners).
+They may be overly zealous in their attempts to play, knock others around, chase them mercilessly, or growl or posture.
 This could happen because of poor socialization as a puppy or a genetic tendency to ignore doggie social “codes”.
-These dogs are usually easily aroused (it has nothing to do with sex, although neutering or spaying can sometimes help) and find it difficult to calm down.
+These dogs are usually easily aroused — it has nothing to do with sex, although neutering or spaying can sometimes help, and find it difficult to calm down.

 Dogs with cropped ears or tails may be at a disadvantage because other dogs may perceive them as aggressors with “pricked” ears or may not be able to interpret their intent if they have “stubby” tails.

 Sometimes it is a matter of different play “styles” and two dogs with different styles can play nicely with each other once they figure out which one to use.
 Some dogs with oppositional play styles may not ever be comfortable with each other.
 This usually happens when one dog that is shy meets a dog with a more physical play style.
 The shy one doesn’t appreciate being mowed down and may react physically by snapping, growling, or lunging to drive the other dog away.
 Some shy dogs may on the other hand just shut down and try to get as far away from the aggressor as possible.